Prince Eitel Friedrich of Prussia

 Prince Wilhelm Eitel Friedrich Christian Karl of Prussia (7 July 1883 – 8 December 1942) was the second son of Emperor Wilhelm II of Germany by his first wife, Princess Augusta Viktoria of Schleswig-Holstein-Sonderburg-Augustenburg.
 He was born and died in Potsdam, Germany.
+He was also called less formally Eitel Fritz.

 Early life

 Prince Eitel Friedrich was born on 7 July 1883 as the second son of the then Prince Wilhelm of Prussia, and his first wife, Princess Augusta Victoria of Schleswig-Holstein.
-He was born in the Marmorpalais of Potsdam in the Province of Brandenburg, where his parents resided until his father acceded to the throne as Emperor Wilhelm II in 1888.
-He spent his childhood with his siblings at the New Palace, also in Potsdam, and his school days with his brothers at the Prinzenhaus in Plön in his mother's ancestral Schleswig-Holstein.
+A great-grandson of the British Queen Victoria, he was born in the Marmorpalais of Potsdam in the Province of Brandenburg, where his parents resided until his father acceded to the Prussian and imperial thrones in 1888 as Emperor Wilhelm II.
+He spent his childhood with his siblings at the New Palace, also in Potsdam, and was educated privately with his brothers at the Princes' House in Plön, in his mother's ancestral Schleswig-Holstein.

-On 27 February 1906, Prince Eitel married Duchess Sophia Charlotte of Oldenburg (2 February 1879 Oldenburg – 29 March 1964 Westerstede) in Berlin.
-They were divorced on 20 October 1926 on the grounds of her adultery before the war.
-They had no children.
+On 27 February 1906, in Berlin, Prince Eitel Friedrich married Duchess Sophia Charlotte of Oldenburg (1879–1964).

-In 1907, it was reported that Member of the Reichstag Otto Arendt had proposed the elevation of Alsace-Lorraine to a grand duchy within the empire, with Eitel Friedrich as monarch; however, while the Kaiser did express interest, ultimately nothing came of the plan.
+In 1907, it was reported that a Member of the Reichstag, Otto Arendt, had proposed the elevation of Alsace-Lorraine to a grand duchy within the empire, with Eitel Friedrich as grand duke; however, while the Emperor expressed interest in this, ultimately nothing came of the proposal.